 Once the heart stops, one would lose consciousness and pass out.
 After which, they wouldn’t be aware of anything and this could lead to death.

 If CPR is administered to the victim, they need to undergo treatment for the after-effects of this life-saving technique.

 CPR is essential because in trying to restart the heart, oxygen via blood can get to your brain reducing the chances of brain damage.

 Here are the advantages:

-CPR is a lifesaver when administered immediately to a healthy person when the heart stops.
+- CPR is a lifesaver when administered immediately on a healthy person when the heart stops.

-CPR if done quickly as soon as the heart stops can ensure a higher chance of restarting the heart.
+- CPR, if done as soon as the heart stops, can ensure a higher chance of restarting it.
 In fact, it is useful if the victim has no serious illness prior to cardiac arrest.

-If the victim is seriously ill or has a couple of illnesses, CPR may not be able to restart your heart.
-Soreness, broken ribs, lung collapse are all adverse effects of CPR even after the victim survives.
+- If the victim is seriously ill or has a couple of illnesses, CPR may not be able to restart the victim’s heart.
+Soreness, broken ribs, lung collapse are all cons of CPR even after the victim survives.

-In conclusion, it is essential to know more about this technique by taking CPR first aid online to save lives when it matters.
+It is essential to know more about CPR techniques by taking the CPR first aid online certification course to save lives when it matters.